 Claimants need to present clear and convincing evidence when alleging poor manufacturing processes, failure to warn of side effects, improper marketing, or even when trying to prove strict liability.
 Proving liability is no easy feat.

-So if you became injured after taking a dangerous medication, talk to a lawyer at our firm.
+If you were injured after taking a dangerous medication, get in touch.
 We will discuss your legal options, including joining other injured patients in a class action or mass tort claim.
-Call us at 1-800-NOW-HURT.
-There is no risk in making the call; we offer free, no-obligation consultations to learn about their case and explain how we can help.